theilluminatus/litapp/docs/index.md

 - Search for keywords & tags
 - View top & new stories of all categories and most popular tags
 - Search in lists
+- Export Stories (to HTML), Lists and followed authors (both to JSON and Markdown)
 - Export / Import settings and downloaded stories
-- Export Stories (to HTML), Lists and followed authors (both to JSON and Markdown)
+- Receive a notification when a new update for the app is available
 - and more...

-### After logging in with a literotica account you can:
+### After logging in with a Literotica account you also can:

 - View and add stories to your lists
 - View your feed and get notified when there's something new